 So, you’ve designed and made your clothing collection, but now what do you do?
 The next step is marketing.
 Not everyone has a background in marketing, which is why we’re here to give you 5 handy tips to market your clothing collection on social media.

-b.
-Hootsuite – is an online social media management system that enables you to manage all your social media platforms in one place, including Facebook, Twitter, Instagram and LinkedIn.
+- Later – is a visual planner and social media scheduler for Instagram that allows you to schedule posts, stories and write captions.
+They also share handy tips on their blog about - Hootsuite – is a social media management system that enables you to manage all your social media platforms in one place, including Facebook, Twitter, Instagram and LinkedIn.
 They even have a 30-day free trial so you can have a little play around and see what it’s all about.
 Click here to find out more.

-These are just a few tips and tricks, but it’s important to remember that marketing methods can vary depending on your business and what you want to achieve.
-Marketing your brand is a process that takes time and sometimes you have to trial things out before you find what really suits your brand.
+These are just a few tips and tricks to marketing your clothing collection, but it’s important to remember that these methods can vary depending on your business and what you want to achieve.
+Marketing your business is a process that takes time and sometimes you have to trial things out before you find what really suits your brand.
 Don’t be afraid to try new things and remember nothing is a mistake, it’s a chance to learn and grow.